openbmc/openbmc/poky/documentation/ref-manual/classes.rst

    installs the files into the individual recipe work directories (i.e.
    :term:`WORKDIR`).

-The code in the :ref:`staging <ref-classes-staging>` class is complex and basically works in two
+The code in the :ref:`ref-classes-staging` class is complex and basically works in two stages:
-stages:

 -  *Stage One:* The first stage addresses recipes that have files they want to share with other recipes that have dependencies on the